-Atlantis: The Lost Empire opened worldwide in The Summer Of 2001. (same year Shrek came out) At the time of its release, the film received mixed reviews from critics.
+Atlantis: The Lost Empire opened worldwide in The Summer Of 2001. (same year Shrek came out) At the time of its release, the film received mixed reviews from critics and underperformed at the box office.
 As the years went by, it earned a cult following for its unique animated comic book style and interesting characters.
-Two Years Later a direct-to-video sequel called, Atlantis: Milo’s Return was suppose to kickstart Team Atlantis an animated television series focusing on Milo’s allies with each episode involving a specific crew member, kinda like Star Wars: The Clones with each supporting character headlining an episode.
+Two Years Later a direct-to-video sequel called, Atlantis: Milo’s Return was supposed to kickstart Team Atlantis.
+An animated television series focusing on Milo’s allies with each episode involving a specific crew member, kinda like Star Wars: The Clones with each supporting character headlining an episode.

 Now that Natalie Portman’s upcoming Annihilation film is coming out this February, I’ve decided to share my real thoughts on Atlantis, because both Atlantis and Annihilation are inspired by Stargate, due to its similar premise.

-Intelligent: Michael J. Fox, Cree Summer, James Garner, Leonard Nimoy & the late Jim Varney all did a fantastic job on their respective performances.
+Intelligent: Michael J. Fox, Cree Summer, James Garner, Leonard Nimoy and the late Jim Varney all did a fantastic job on their respective performances.

 Action Sequences were unforgettable featuring aerial and underwater combat.